-In her initial remarks Dr. Manju Punia Chopra, Director, ISMR stressed the importance of understanding and practically getting a feel of Leadership and Conflict Resolution concepts by correlating with the developments in Tata and Reliance Groups.
+In initial remarks by Director of ISMR B-School stressed the importance of understanding and practically getting a feel of Leadership and Conflict Resolution concepts by correlating with the developments in Tata and Reliance Groups.
 She further stressed the students to appreciate the widening diversities all around and consequent chances for conflicts at the workplace.

 The workshop was divided into four sessions viz., essential theoretical inputs, group team building exercises, two case discussions and, question and answer session.
 The first session on essential theoretical concepts covered the basic definitions of team, leadership and conflict.
 These definitions were further internalized through group based activities and clarifications.
 The second session covered the group exercises that highlighted the linkages between (i) Leadership and Phases of Organization, and (ii) Leadership and Conflict Resolution methods.